-Join us for all the key highlights, including the new estimated depletion date, Medicare Advantage trends, and potential Part B premium reductions in 2023.
+Join us for all the key highlights, including the new estimated depletion date, Medicare Advantage trends, and Medicare numbers over time.

 New to the industry?
-Start here: Medicare Basics for New Senior Market Insurance Agents
+Start here: Step-by-Step Guide to Getting Started In Medicare Sales

 Each year, we read the report and summarize it as briefly as we can.
 If you're short on time and can't read this full article, here's the gist.

-Medicare Part A is expected to run out of money by 2028.
-(It was 2026 for the past four years.)
+Medicare Part A is expected to run out of money by 2031.
+(It was 2028 last year, with the prior four years being 2026.)
 For Medicare Part B and D, the finances are looking fine, because the premiums are set each year to cover expected costs.

 If you want a little more than that, you can read some more in-depth information from the report below.
 Don’t worry – we’ve translated the report into layman’s terms so you can quickly understand what’s going on.